eda-labs/vscode-eda/README.md

    - Browse resources in each EDA-managed namespace.
    - Create new resources from CRD skeletons.
    - Switch to edit mode with a single click — then apply or dry-run your changes.
-   - Autocompletion, Suggestions and Popups for the ressources
+   - YAML-based autocompletion and validation for EDA resources.
+   - Real-time updates using watch streams (no manual refresh).
 2. **Kubernetes**
    - Kubernetes namespaces and resources are listed under a top-level "Kubernetes" item in the Resources view.
    - Uses a distinct icon to differentiate from EDA resources.